-The Centers for Disease Control (CDC) estimates that about one in every 323 children in the U.S. has cerebral palsy.
-Unfortunately, there is more than one type of cerebral palsy children can be affected with.
+The Centers for Disease Control and Prevention (CDC) estimates that about one in every 323 children in the U.S. has cerebral palsy.
+Unfortunately, there is more than one type of cerebral palsy children can be afflicted with.
 The four types are:

 - Mixed.
 This type of cerebral palsy combines spastic and athetoid cerebral palsy symptoms.

 Once the type of cerebral palsy has been identified, it will then be further classified.

 Classifying different types of cerebral palsy helps healthcare professionals determine quickly which area of the body is affected, so that proper treatment can be administered.

 When classifying the different types of cerebral palsy, it is important to know the term paresis, which indicates that the area of the body has been weakened.
 Plegia or plegic, on the other hand, are terms that are used to indicate that an area of the body has become immobilized and is no longer functional.

 - Monoplegia or monoparesis.
 This indicates that only one limb is affected; either impaired or experiencing a loss of motion.